nicoleslaw/iterative-writing/interviews/allen-tan.md

 It’s done when I stop wanting to change it, I guess!
 When I put it up online and see the words in the layout, I can spot a lot of problems.
 When I fix them, it’s probably ready.

 ## How do you decide when to work in public?

+Usually because someone asks, or because I’m working on a draft that I think a person in particular would appreciate.
+(And/or if there’s someone I can get line notes from.)
+But I’ve usually thought about the piece for a while at that point.

+I have no idea how people start from scratch in public.
+These are the same people who do improv.